New Approaches to the Local and Global History of the Book

 A project of the University of Toronto Mississauga, University of Toronto Libraries, and the Institute for Advanced Study (Princeton, NJ), generously funded by the Mellon Foundation.

-What systems and things –– as well as people and cultures –– make a book a book?
+What systems and things –– as well as people and cultures –– contribute to the story of the life of a book?
 What methods can we use to study a book’s material components, and to understand the environments that sustained it and its makers and users–both in the past and up until the present day?

 Hidden Stories connects over 130 collaborators working across more than 60 institutions around the world.
 Our four-year project brings together interdisciplinary and scientific research, cultural heritage preservation, community relationship-building, and the development of knowledge-sharing tools, protocols, and best practices.